Taskerer/smu/README.md

 A table to storage power management information

 See AMDGPU Powerplay for more information

+Now no way to get RX Vega Mobile Power Play from system

 # Firmware
 Grab from BIOS, reverse engineering in progesss.(Help wanted)